-- 1. Hold the telephone as you would normally. - 2.
-Hold the telephone towards the top of the ear (closer to where the microphones are). - 3.
-If whistling occurs, it may take a few seconds of holding the telephone in the same position before the hearing instrument eliminates the feedback. - Any whistling may also be decreased by holding the telephone slightly away from the ear. - 5.
-Depending on your individual needs, your hearing care professional may activate a program specifically for telephone use.
+- Hold the telephone towards the top of the ear (closer to where the microphones are). - 3.
+If whistling occurs, it may take a few seconds of holding the telephone in the same position before the hearing instrument eliminates the feedback. - 4.
+Any whistling may also be decreased by holding the telephone slightly away from the ear.

+5. Depending on your individual needs, your hearing care professional may activate a program specifically for telephone use.